 authcfg id present in the URI.

-Many third party plugins are using httplib2 to create HTTP connections instead
+Many third party plugins are using httplib2 or other Python networking libraries to manage HTTP

 and its related Authentication Infrastructure integration.

-To facilitate this integration an helper python function has been created
+To facilitate this integration a helper Python function has been created

 NetworkAccessManager.
 Its code can be found here.